-The Baudelaires meeting their Uncle Monty for the first time.
-After a horrific time living with Count Olaf, they find themselves with a kind guardian who gives them jobs based on their interests, arranges for them to join him on a snake-studying expedition to Peru, gives them run of the house, and takes them out to the movies every evening after dinner.
-We know it isn't going to last, but it's nice to see the children happy for some period of time.
+- The Baudelaires meeting their Uncle Monty for the first time.
+After a horrific time living with Count Olaf, they find themselves with a kind guardian who gives them jobs based on their interests, arranges for them to join him on a snake-studying expedition to Peru, gives them run of the house, makes cake for them, and takes them out to the movies every evening after dinner.
+Unfortunately, we know it isn't going to last.

 - The implication that at least one and probably all the Baudelaires survived after everything they went through.
 A line mentions that Violet would return to the Briny Beach which she hasn't done by the last book so she definitely survived while Klaus is said to have lay awake for years wishing he had made a different choice and Sunny is mentioned to be reading her recipes on the radio